RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 We are delighted to share with you our library of resources.
 You can use the filter feature below to find topics most relevant to your curriculum.

 Sermon on the Mount: The Law

 What should our attitude to the law be?

 When we read “The Sermon on the Mount” at first glance it can seem like a long sermon or lecture.
 And yet this was like no other sermon ever before.
-To the listening audience this teaching was radical – what Jesus taught literally tipped the world order on its head.
+To the listening audience, this teaching was radical: what Jesus taught tipped Jewish religious ideas, and how to live, on their head.

-Imagine the scene: You are in the crowd excitedly awaiting Jesus – a young new Rabbi (teacher) from Galilee.
-You’ve heard the rumours about his interpretation of the Jewish law and some of his teaching about how we should live and even the way he lives himself.
+Imagine the scene: You are in the crowd excitedly awaiting Jesus, the young new Rabbi (teacher) from Galilee.
+You’ve heard the rumours about his interpretation of the Jewish law and some of his teachings about how we should live, even the way he lives himself.
 Now you’ve come to hear him.
 You see Jesus approaching as he makes his way down the mountainside and a hush descends… What will he say this time?